 - Have at Least One Shared Hobby or Project

-Whether it’s getting dancing classes, growing a garden or [like us] building a business together, working on a shared goal builds a sense of teamwork and spirit of fun.
+Whether it’s getting dancing classes, growing a garden or [like us] building a business together, working on a shared project builds a sense of teamwork and spirit of fun.
 The awesome part is seeing something grow together and enjoying the fruit of your labour.

 - It’s Not Easy